 “I want to party with Paris Hilton on a yacht.
 I can’t see why anybody doesn’t want to do that.

-“(I admire) Jho Low because I don’t know if it is true or not but if you’re on a yacht partying, you must have done something right in life or something terrible wrong,” he said amid more laughter.
+“(I admire) Jho Low because I don’t know if it is true or not but if you’re on a yacht partying, you must have done something right in life or something terribly wrong,” he said amid more laughter.

 On a more serious note though, New said he had no role models, and advised others against having them too.